ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 LivestockWaterAbstractionSurfaceWater = LivestockWaterConsumptiveUse - LivestockWaterAbstractionGW  - LivestockWaterAbstractionNONconv
 $$

-$EnergyWaterConsumpttiveUse$ is supplied exclusively by surface water: $$ EnergyAbstractionSurfaceWaterM3 = EnergyConsumptiveUse$$.
+$EnergyWaterConsumpttiveUse$ is supplied exclusively by surface water: $$ EnergyAbstractionSurfaceWater = EnergyConsumptiveUse$$.

 $CropIrrigationWaterAbstraction$ is supplied by groundwater and surface water: